-44% of 2-year-old were taking up their FEEE place, which was 6 percentage point below London and 18 percentage points below England
+44% of 2-year-old were taking up their FEEE place, which was 6 percentage points below London and 18 percentage points below England

-Providers are paid directly by government via the local authority for delivering funded early education.
-They are not required to offer places to parents, but of course parents may choose to use a different provider if they do not.
+Providers are paid directly by government via the Council for delivering FEEE places.
+They are not required to offer places to parents, and in that instance, parents may choose to use a different provider.
 Some providers offer a restricted number of funded places.
 The table below sets out the number of providers approved by the LA to provide FEEE places, by provider type as at 1st April 2021.